hgsy/hgsy/README.md

 ### <samp> 🌱 Current Focus </samp>
-- Learning Deep Learning with PyTorch
+- Studying adversarial attacks in deep learning
 - Preparing for the TOEIC to improve my English skills
 - Practicing version control with Git and GitHub